The message was: Krill oil is definitely better than fish oil, but only a little bit.

 - Krill oil is 1.5X times better than fish oil.

-- There is no difference between Krill oil and Fish oil when it comes to blood lipids like cholesterol, triglycerides, etc.
+- There is no difference between Krill oil and Fish oil when it comes to other health markers.

 But Krill oil is 10X more expensive than fish oil (on an Omega-3 basis.)

 Why consumers continue to buy and pay 10X more for a product that provides only 1.5X more benefit will continue to astound me.